CharlyReux/evolvable-by-design-tutorial/README.md

 ```

-#### More features
+#### Exercise
-This part is not mandatory to implement, it is just to give you an overview of what is possible to do with pivo.

 These were of course simple changes, but the library allows our application to have convenient behaviors.

+Now that you have the basics, it is time to do it yourself.

-For example, the backend provides a way to delete a user, as can be seen in the openApi.json file:
+The second version of the backend provides a way to delete a user, as can be seen in the openApi.json file:

 ```yml
 /user: